 Course Code CORPFIN 7049NA Course Real Estate Valuation and Investment (M) Coordinating Unit Business School Term Trimester 3 Level Postgraduate Coursework Location/s Ngee Ann Academy Units 3 Contact Up to 8 hours per week Available for Study Abroad and Exchange N Prerequisites CORPFIN 7005NA Course Description Real estate is a significant investment focus in managing investor portfolios.
 This course looks at the issues in financing and investing in real estate with an emphasis on commercial real estate.
 It covers the general context of real estate as an investment, including the role and contribution of property trusts versus direct investment, and discusses what differentiates real estate from other assets.
 Valuation models are investigated (including cash flow models, and comparative valuation and the influence of real options value).
 Real estate investment financing is investigated, looking at project financing as well as general investment.
 Lastly issues in project development are considered.
 Building on the Business Schools existing links with the American Real Estate and Urban Economics Association, the course covers the tools for direct investors and advisors to make better decisions with respect to real estate investment, using case studies of Singaporean, Australian and international projects and investment outcomes to illustrate the issues involved.

 Course Coordinator: Dr Limin XuName: Dr Limin Xu Location: Room 12.24, 10 Pulteney St Telephone: 8313 0735 (work) Email: firstname.lastname@example.org

 The full timetable of all activities for this course can be accessed from Course Planner.

-1. Understand the core drivers of real estate market values, and market performance particularly in the Asia Pacific area.
+1. Identify the core drivers of market value and market performance in the property market.

 3. Understand the positioning of real estate within a portfolio and the opportunities it presents for investors.